dapr/docs/daprdocs/content/en/operations/resiliency/policies.md

         retry: fastRetries
 ```

-Below is an outline of which policies are used when attempting to call various members of the system.
+The table below is a break down of which policies are applied when attempting to call the various targets in this solution.

 | Target             | Policy Used                                     |
 | ------------------ | ----------------------------------------------- |